wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 * **fb:app_id** : From settings on the options screen.
 * **fb:admins** : From settings on the options screen.
+* **og:locale** : From Wordpress locale or chosen by the user.
 * **og:site_name** : From blog title.
 * **og:title** : From post/page/archive/tag/... title.
 * **og:url** : From the post/page permalink.
-* **og:type** : "website" for the homepage and "article" for all the others.
+* **og:type** : "website" or "blog" for the homepage and "article" for all the others.
-* **og:description** : From post/page excerpt if it exists, or from post/page content.
-From category/tag description on it's pages, if it exists.
+* **og:description** : From post/page excerpt if it exist, or from post/page content.
+From category/tag description on it's pages, if it exist.
 From tagline, or custom text, on all the others.
-* **og:image** : From post/page featured/thumbnail image, or if it doesn't exists from the first image in the post content, or if it doesn't exists from the first image on the post media gallery, or if it doesn't exists from the default image defined on the options menu.
+* **og:image** : From post/page featured/thumbnail image, or if it doesn't exist from the first image in the post content, or if it doesn't exist from the first image on the post media gallery, or if it doesn't exist from the default image defined on the options menu.

 == Installation ==